Oujda: Architecture

 The main characteristic of the city is having the old city in the centre.
-The old city maintains traditional features of the Moroccan architecture with its narrow, winding alleys which lead to the houses and markets such as the jewelry market and the leather market.
+The old city maintains traditional features of the Moroccan architecture with its narrow, winding alleys which lead to the houses and markets, such as the jewelry market and the leather market.
 The Grand Mosque of Oujda is one of its historically most important mosques.

-Bled el Gaada is a Roman era ruins just outside of Ouijda.
+Roman era ruins, called Bled el Gaada, are just outside of Ouijda.
 The ruins consist of a Roman fort measuring 175 by 210 m.

 Music

 Gharnati refers to a variety of Andalusi music, named after the city of Granada.
-Its traditional center in North Africa is Tlemcen in western Algeria, but in the 20th century it also spread to Morocco, with Oujda being one of its main Moroccan centers.
+Tlemcen is Gharnati music's traditional centre in the Maghreb; however, the music style has since spread in Morocco, with Oujda being one of its main Moroccan centres.
 Each year, the city hosts an International Festival of Gharnati Music.

 Reggada Music is a major traditional music movement.
-Its a Moroccan Amazigh ancient musical genre and traditional war dance from the Beni Znassen/Aït Iznasen tribes of north-east Morocco (Provinces of Oujda, Berkane and Taourirt), more precisely coming from the village called Ain-Reggada.
+It is a Moroccan Amazigh ancient musical genre and traditional war dance from the Beni Znassen/Aït Iznasen tribes of north-east Morocco (Provinces of Oujda, Berkane and Taourirt), more precisely coming from the village called Ain-Reggada.
 This dance used to celebrate and emulate victory of a battle.
 This music has now become part of the global music sphere.